I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 Lobbyists, association executives, off the record, non-confrontational access to Obama administration officials, members of Congress, and the paper's own reporters and editors.

-This offer is detailed in a flyer circulated yesterday to a healthcare lobbyist who provided it to a reporter because the lobbyist said he feels like it's a conflict for the paper to charge for access, as the flyer says, to its health care reporting and editorial staff.
+This offer is detailed in a flyer circulated yesterday to a healthcare lobbyist who provided it to a reporter because the lobbyist said he feels like it's a conflict for the paper to charge for access, as the flyer says, to its healthcare reporting and editorial staff.

 The offer, which essentially turns a news organization into a facilitator for private lobbyist official accounts, is a new sign of the links to which news organizations will go to find revenue at a time when most newspapers are struggling for survival.

-The flyer is uh is called underwriting opportunity, an evening with the right people can alter the debate.
+An evening with the right people can alter the debate.

-Now, forget for a moment the most outrageous aspect of this, which is the Washington Post is charging people and putting them together, promising non-confrontational sessions with members of Congress and the Obama administration.
+Now, forget for a moment the most outrageous aspect of this, which is the Washington Post is charging people and putting them together promising non-confrontational sessions with members of Congress and the Obama administration.

 Would somebody explain to me what members of Congress and the Obama administration are getting out of this?

-What does the W how can the Washington Post guarantee non-confrontational access to members of Congress and Obama administration?
+What does the how can the Washington Post guarantee non-confrontational access to members of Congress and Obama administration?

-Why they're supposed to be reporting on those people.
+They're supposed to be reporting on those people.

-Now it seems that they're out there flacking for them.
+Now, it seems that they're out there flacking for them.

 Big whoop.